-The experiments carried out so far lay the groundwork for further more extensive investigations:
+The experiments carried out so far lay the groundwork for further, more extensive investigations:

 - Reliable methods have been established with regards to genetics, tissue culture and flavour chemistry which can be used throughout the remainder of the project. - Early results have confirmed that Calypso and EMR 773-5 are suitable cultivars for transformation and regeneration studies in strawberry and methods for these purposes has been extensively fine-tuned.
-This has resulted in successful transformed plantlet generation for the Calypso cultivar. - Experimentation on strawberry flavour must be tightly controlled.
+This has resulted in successful transformed plant generation for the Calypso cultivar. - Experimentation on strawberry flavour must be tightly controlled. - Investigation of variation of photosynthesis across a polytunnel has returned clear patterns of photosynthetic and fruit yield diversity that can be related to the transgenic work currently underway.

-The next steps for this work will be the successful transformation of strawberry leaflets with all constructs and for both varieties and to begin investigations into RNA expression of photosynthetic genes.
 This work will hopefully reveal exciting insights into the relationship between photosynthesis and fruit quality on a fundamental level and could have a significant impact on the effort to produce strawberry varieties with both increased yield and better flavour in an applied context.